The Merchants of Souls

-The Merchants of Souls is a 2001 science fiction novel by John Barnes and the third book in the Thousand Cultures series.
+The Merchants of Souls is a 2001 science fiction novel by American writer John Barnes, the third book in the Thousand Cultures series.

 Summary

 The book follows Giraut Leones, a special agent who has been betrayed by those he thought he could trust.
 He has sworn off of working for the Office of Special Projects but is drawn back after discovering that a group has begun recording the personalities of the deceased and is using them for their own entertainment.
 This is considered an affront to Leones and many of the peoples of the Thousand Cultures, threatening to break the fragile balance in place.